-This refresh of Our Plan was informed by a comprehensive environmental scan that drew on a diversity sources, including a review of community and regional health and wellness plans, evaluation findings and engagement feedback.
-The scan also included a review of research on new and emerging trends impacting health and wellness services, health First Nations outcomes and the FNHA's operating environment.
+This refresh of Paddling Together was informed by a comprehensive environmental scan that drew on a diversity of sources, including a review of community and regional health and wellness plans, evaluation findings and engagement feedback.
+The scan also included a review of research on new and emerging trends impacting health and wellness services, health outcomes, and the FNHA's operating environment.

-Our Plan for 2024/2025
+Our Plan for 2025/2026

-Our Plan articulates the FNHA's goals, outcome statements, strategies and a set of operational priorities for 2024/2025.
-As we embark on the third year of the FNHA's Multi-Year Health Plan (2022/23-2026/27), we are staying true to our course overall with no major changes to main components of our Plan; our guideposts, goals, strategies and performance measures.
-These priorities, along with culture, were also at the forefront of our discussions to renew the Canada Funding Agreement.
-We looked to align our future funding with what we heard from communities as well as evidence of the areas of greatest need, utilization and economic pressures, including inflation.
-Together with our First Nations Health Governance partners, we also looked to build on successes of the past ten years and secure funding that will allow us to continue to transform our health system and innovate in those areas of health and wellness that First Nations in BC have told us are most important.
+Our Plan articulates the FNHA's goals, outcome statements, strategies and a set of operational priorities for 2025/2026.
+As we embark on the fourth year of the FNHA's Multi-Year Health Plan (2022/23-2026/27), we are staying true to our course overall with no major changes to main components of our Plan; our guideposts, goals, strategies and performance measures.
+These priorities, along with culture, are also at the forefront of ongoing funding discussions with partners.

+We continually seek to align funding with what we hear from communities as well as evidence of the areas of greatest need, utilization and economic pressures, including inflation.
+Together with our First Nations Health Governance partners, we build on the successes of the past ten years and work to secure funding that allows us to continue transforming our health system and innovating in the areas of health and wellness that First Nations in BC have identified as most important.